PharmGKB/PharmCAT/docs/FAQs.md

 ### How to render PharmCAT outputs into a tabular-formatted file
 PharmCAT is designed to take a single-sample VCF file and generate an individual PGx report in JSON or HTML formats.
 To support data analysis, we provide scripts and examples that render PharmCAT JSON outputs to tabular-formatted files.
 You can follow the instructions on this [PharmCAT multi-sample analysis page](https://pharmcat.org/technical-docs/multi-sample-analysis) for how to convert PharmCAT JSONs into TSV or CSV files.

+### Create one's own PDF report based on the PharmCAT .JSON file

+You can create your own pdf report based on PharmCAT's .JSON file.
+If you do so, please refer to the PharmCAT website at [https://pharmcat.org/](https://pharmcat.org/) and cite our methods paper: _K Sangkuhl & M Whirl-Carrillo, et al. Pharmacogenomics Clinical Annotation Tool (PharmCAT).
+Clinical Pharmacology & Therapeutics (2020) 107(1):203-210_.

+Please note that PharmCAT is a research tool and note our disclaimers: [https://pharmcat.org/Disclaimers/](https://pharmcat.org/Disclaimers/).

+Note that PharmCAT is being actively developed, so there will be ongoing content updates and bug fixes.
+Additionally, in order for PharmCAT to stay current with alleles defined by [PharmVar](https://www.pharmvar.org) and recommendations from CPIC and DPWG, PharmCAT is continually being released with updates.
+If the most current version of PharmCAT is not being used at any given time, it may not be the most accurate or complete version.

 ## Gene-specific

 ### Can PharmCAT call _CYP2D6_?